 SCA receives a grant from the Corporation to administer an AmeriCorps Education Award program for our members.
-Under this grant, interns that complete service satisfactorily can receive an AmeriCorps Education Award of $1,195-$5,645, which can be applied to education-related expenses.
+Under this grant, interns that complete service satisfactorily can receive an AmeriCorps Education Award, which can be applied to education-related expenses.
 Please note that the SCA AmeriCorps program is a grant program contingent upon federal funding.
 SCA receives a set number of allotments in the AmeriCorps program each year.
 Once those allotments have been used, no further awards will be available for the year.

 - The partner submits a position request that meets AmeriCorps criteria.

 - If allotments are available, the intern will have an opportunity to apply to become an SCA AmeriCorps member.